antonmi/ALF/README.md

 ## Components overview
 ![alt text](images/all_components.png "All the components")

+### Producer and Consumer
+Nothing special to know, these are internal components that put at the beginning and at the end of your pipeline.

 ### Stage
 Stage is the main component where one puts a piece of application logic.
 It might be a simple 2-arity function or a module with `call/2` function: